Find Grad Schools

 Doctor’s Degrees in General Physiology

 There are 54 colleges and univerities across the nation that offer a doctor's degree in general physiology.
-In recent years, the majority of the students getting degrees in this area were male, and 19 were from an underrepresented racial-ethnic group.
-Also, 22.2% of general physiology graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 18% were students from an underrepresented racial-ethnic group.
+Also, 27.2% of general physiology graduates were international students.

 Education Levels of General Physiology Majors